digital-preservation/csv-validator/README.md

 Approach
 --------
 Firstly, we have defined a Grammar which describes a language for expressing rules to validate a CSV file.
 We call such an expression of this language a CSVS (CSV Schema).
-The grammar itself is described in [EBNF](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_Form) and is available in the [csvschema-grammar.ebnf](csv-schema-grammar.ebnf) file.
+The grammar itself is described in [EBNF](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_Form) and is available in the [csv-schema-grammar.ebnf](csv-schema-grammar.ebnf) file.

 Secondly, we built an implementation that will take a CSV Schema and a CSV file and assert that each rule in the CSV Schema holds true for the CSV file.
 The validaton tool is written in Scala 2.10 and may be used as: